-The fair-SMOTE approach diverges from the two preceding techniques as it does not alter the existing dataset but instead introduces synthetic individuals into the database.
-Its primary aim is to ensure equal gender representation, irrespective of premium levels.
-Consequently, this approach can potentially address issues linked to the under-representation of specific classes.
-Furthermore, it exclusively operates on the training dataset, leaving the test dataset unaltered.
+The fair-SMOTE approach differs from previous techniques by introducing synthetic individuals into the dataset instead of altering the existing data.
+Its primary goal is to ensure equal gender representation, regardless of premium levels, potentially addressing under-representation issues of specific classes.
+It operates exclusively on the training dataset, leaving the test dataset untouched.

-In their study, \cite{Chakraborty2021smote} demonstrated that sampling methods directly on $Y$ can exacerbate bias, as they do not account for the sensitive variable.
+In a study by \cite{Chakraborty2021smote}, sampling methods directly on $Y$ were found to exacerbate bias as they do not consider the sensitive variable.
 They opted to sample based on $S\vert Y$ and $Y$.
-In the context of insurance pricing, we argue that sampling on $Y$ may compromise the unique characteristics of the target variable and possibly lead to a decrease in performance.
-Consequently, we opt against sampling on $Y$ and examine the ramifications of this decision in our specific use case.
+However, sampling on $Y$ in insurance pricing contexts may compromise unique target variable characteristics and decrease performance.
+Therefore, we avoid sampling on $Y$ and assess the ramifications in our use case.

-To apply this method to our continuous target variables, we discretized them, thereby enabling the delineation of resampling bins.
-The number of bins directly influences the proximity to the continuous distribution and, correspondingly, the reduction of statistical bias arising from the discretization process.
-However, selecting an excessively large number of bins could result in sub-populations too small to yield consistent simulations.
-Thus, the choice of the number of bins is a hyperparameter that necessitates tuning based on the observed distributions of our target variables.
-Once the bins are designated, the distributions of each $S$ modality are harmonized within each bin.
+To apply this method to continuous target variables, we discretize them, allowing delineation of resampling bins.
+The number of bins influences proximity to the continuous distribution and reduction of statistical bias from discretization.
+However, selecting too many bins may result in small sub-populations unfit for consistent simulations, requiring tuning based on target variable distributions.
+Once bins are designated, distributions of each $S$ modality are harmonized within each bin.